Many ERP projects result in significant changes to business processes, work practises, roles and even organisational structures.

 If changes are not managed in a controlled manner, it is likely that even a well-designed software solution based on good practise business processes will not be readily accepted by all users, which in turn is likely to prevent all of the intended business benefits from being realised for the organisation.

-The Lumenia change management process addresses these challenges using a structured approach to transitioning individuals, teams, and organisational units from the current state to a desired future state post the ERP implementation.
+This process addresses the challenges using a structured approach to transitioning individuals, teams, and organisational units from the current state to a desired future state post the ERP implementation.
 The Lumenia Business Change Manager utilises a methodology consisting of 5 inter-related streams as summarised in the diagram below:

 How we add value